"One of my favorite places in Kyoto is the bamboo forest in Arashiyama. The bamboo stalks are formidable in size: as large as an arm, nothing like

 traditional Japanese arts, particularly ikebana.
 Upon her return to the States, she studied

-of Mary Hiroko Shigaya.
-After twelve years of study, Joan received Shihan (formal
+direction of Mary Hiroko Shigaya.
+After twelve years of study, Joan received Shihan

-authorization to teach) from the Saga School of Ikebana headquartered in Kyoto, Japan.
+(formal authorization to teach) from the Saga School of Ikebana headquartered in Kyoto,

-These experiences led to articles on ikebana and Buddhism in Tricycle, Utne Reader and The
+Japan.
+These experiences led to articles on ikebana and Buddhism in Tricycle, Utne Reader

-Best Spiritual Writing series, which in turn led to her first book, Heaven and Earth are
+and The Best Spiritual Writing series, which in turn led to her first book, Heaven and Earth

 Joan is currently working on a book about the Saigoku Kannon Pilgrimage in Japan.
 She